marytts/voice-dfki-ot/README.md

 voice-dfki-ot
 =============

-A male Turkish unit selection voice
+A male Turkish unit selection voice for [MaryTTS], built from the [dfki-ot-data]

 Prerequisites
 -------------